armando1236/e-commerce/README.md

 No installation is required.
 ***
 ## Usage
-Use the terminal to run the server.
-Video link is included:
+In the terminal type 'node seeds' then press enter.
+Then type 'node server' and press enter.
+Video link is included: https://drive.google.com/file/d/1AEjK1W4Vy27zIMji-u4rFlqIhPGqmTN2/view
 ***
 ## Contributing
 N/A